cl0vo/cladhinter.ai/docs/DEPLOYMENT.md

 5. Add the environment variables listed above.
 6. Set health check path to `/api/health`.

 Render will expose a URL such as `https://cladhunter-api.onrender.com`.
-This value is used by the frontend.
+Set this as `VITE_BACKEND_URL` when building for Vercel so the public frontend can reach the API.

 Sessions are wallet-bound.
 The frontend retrieves a TonConnect challenge (`GET /api/auth/ton-connect/challenge`), exchanges the signed proof via `POST /api/auth/ton-connect`, and reuses the returned `{ userId, accessToken, walletAddress }`.
 Boost purchases create orders, send TON with the encoded comment payload, and settle once TonAPI confirms the transaction (via webhook or a manual `/api/orders/:id/confirm` with the transaction hash).